Qiskit/samplomatic/docs/guides/dressed_boxes.rst

 Every box is a scope that owns a set of qubits, operations that act on those qubits, and a list of annotations.
 Samplomatic annotations specify *directives* and *dressings*.
-Directives specify what to do with the box.
+Directives specify what to do with the box, e.g. twirl the box.
-Dressings are groups of parameterized gates to add to the left- or right-side of the box.
+Dressings are groups of parameterized gates to add to the left- or right-side of the box, e.g. a layer of single qubit gates.
 They incorporate gates from the box and those to enact directives:
 * Gates in the box that are compatible with and on the same side as the parameterized gates.
 * Twirling gates sampled from a set to randomize the box.